Anubhavmishra12/mishra/README.md

 # mishra
-this is for a tutoril of oull request
+this is for a tutorial of pull request